 A Special Student wishing to matriculate into the MATS, MAMP, or MDiv degree program must complete the admission process for that program.
-Up to forty-eight credits earned as a Special Student at Austin Seminary may be applied to the MATS or MAMP degree; up to eighty-four credits may be applied to the MDiv degree.
-These maximums also include any credits transferred from another theological school.
+Up to forty-eight credits earned as a Special Student at Austin Seminary may be applied to the MATS, MAMP, and MDiv degrees.
+See Transfer Students below for maximums from other theological schools.
 Credits earned as a Special Student more than seven years prior to matriculation into a degree program cannot be applied toward degree requirements.